Team-Shezh/android-challenge/README.md

 2. Create a new branch with `your_name` as the branch name.
 3. Commit your code to your branch.
 4. Open a Pull Request on this repo.
+5. Make sure to include the apk file.

 ---